The following post is from Rachel of The Minimalist Mom:

 When you have five siblings and a growing group of nieces and nephews, holiday gift giving can quickly become both a huge financial commitment and a lot of work.
 In my early 20’s, I started to dread the gift giving season a little more each year.

 After some discussion with other family members, I found out I was not alone in feeling burnt out and broke from our holiday gift giving.
-Christmas had quickly becoming a bigger expense and stress than any of us wanted it to be.
+Christmas had quickly become a bigger expense and stress than any of us wanted it to be.

 So, we stopped giving presents to each other and started giving more time.
 My brother hosted all of us in his home for a few days.
 We played ping pong and went sledding.
 We all wrapped up a small gift and had a long and loud game of Yankee Swap.
-Instead of spending hundreds of dollars on gifts for each other we contributed financially to a charity of our choice.
+Instead of spending hundreds of dollars on gifts for each other, we contributed financially to a charity of our choice.

 As the holidays loom take a closer look at how you can give without wrapping something up.